BottlecapDave/HomeAssistant-OctopusEnergy/_docs/community.md

 <img src="https://github.com/lozzd/octopus-energy-rates-card/raw/main/assets/screenshot_1.png" height="300"/>

+## Home battery and prediction and charging

+If you use OE with a home battery, you might be interested in [predbat](https://github.com/springfall2008/batpred), which can take advantage of the data available through this integration.

 ## Import and Export Rates Charts

 Thanks to @fboundy you can use [ApexCharts Card](https://github.com/RomRider/apexcharts-card) to plot the import and export rates for the current day using the following configuration.